 This alternative email client is trusted and used by Fortune 500 companies which include Avis, McDonald’s and Toyota.

 It offers a wide array of features, including a calendar, contacts and chat.
 Support is provided for all the major email services including Gmail, Yahoo, iCloud and Outlook.com.
-The latest version of eM Client (7.1) also offers PGP encryption, live backup, and auto-replies for Gmail.
+The latest version of eM Client (7.2) also offers PGP encryption, live backup, basic image editing capabilities and auto-replies for Gmail.

 There is a free tier, but you need the Pro version for commercial use, and that also gives you VIP support and unlimited accounts (the free product is limited to two email accounts).
-The Pro version will set you back $49.95 (or £29.95 in the UK, which is around AU$55).
+The Pro version has a one-time cost of $49.95.